pmckeown/dependency-track-maven-plugin/doc/TESTING.md

 # Testing dependency-track-maven-plugin
-The project contauns a number of unit and in-memory integration tests that verify the codebase.
+The project contains a number of unit and in-memory integration tests that verify the codebase.

 However, it is also useful to be able to test the project against a real Dependency Track server.